Tax

 Journalist and Property Educator, holds a Bachelor of Communication (Honours) from Massey University.

+Some property investors worry about the government introducing a CGT.
 But, on the other side of the social spectrum, some Kiwis worry that the government won’t.

-Do you have a question or comment about capital gains tax?
+Do you have a question or comment about Capital Gains Tax?
 Feel free to leave your thoughts in the comment section at the end of the page.

 A capital gains tax is a payment made to the government.
 It’s a tax you pay when you sell an asset for more than you bought it for.